aleph17/Antibiogo--IHZ/README.md

 # Antibiogo--IHZ
 This repo includes codes written for Antibiogo's inhibition zone prediction part.
+It is only a copy of the work in progress.
+The original code is kept inside the private repo of MSF (Medecins Sans Frontières) together with other parts of the project.
+Only legally permitted part has been published in this repo.

 This software is part of the Antibiogo application, a project of Fondation Medecins Sans Frontières.